alex010x/Wikipedia-place-app-test/README.md

 This app displays a list of geographic locations fetched from a remote service.
 Users can add custom locations, which are persisted locally in an in-memory cache.
 Tapping a location opens the Wikipedia app via deep link, showing the selected place on the map.

 ## Architecture
-The project follows MVVM with a Coordinator pattern for navigation, Clean Architecture principles with the separation of presentation, domain, data and network layers, and Protocol-Oriented Programming throughout to maximize testability.
+The project follows MVVM with a Coordinator pattern for navigation, Clean Architecture principles with the separation of presentation, domain, data layers, and Protocol-Oriented Programming throughout to maximize testability.

 # Key Patterns & Decisions